Papers of Daniel Tyler

 Language of Materials

 Daniel Tyler (b.
 1933), emeritus professor of history at Colorado State University, has taught and written extensively on western water history.
 This collection documents his research, including that for the biography of W.D.
 Farr, a Greeley, Colorado, water pioneer, cattleman, and businessman; the biography of Delph Carpenter, a Greeley water lawyer and interstate river commissioner; a book of Carpenter's parents' courtship correspondence; and Mexican land grant rights in relation to New Mexico court cases.
 The collection contains Tyler's correspondence, notes, drafts, interview tapes, writings about and by his research subjects, and reference materials, as well as microfilm related to Tyler's research on Hispanic New Mexico.
+A portion of the collection is digitized and online.

 The collection consists of 6 series in 15 boxes: